 September 29, 2017

-It may not be swarming season, but that doesn’t mean the termite damage stops.
+It may not be swarming season here in West Palm Beach and South Florida, but that doesn’t mean the termite damage stops.
 Your home is one of your largest investments and termites can cause extensive damage and depreciate the value that your home has.
 Every year termites alone cause several billion dollars in structural damage in the United States.

 South Florida is home to two very destructive termites; the subterranean and drywood termites.
 In areas like Boca Raton and Delray Beach, the climate is perfect year-round for these termites, they can infest your home even if they aren’t swarming.
 Subterranean termites come from underground, building tunnels throughout the soil looking for food.
 They will leave behind pheromones allowing other termites to travel through those tunnels to the food source.
 Drywood termites, unlike subterranean termites, will live inside their food source.
 For both species, there can be multiple colonies found throughout one structure.

 The subterranean termites are the most destructive termite and live in very large nets.
 They need the soil to live so they will typically build and travel through their tunnels to find their food sources throughout the walls and places like the attic.
 They will eat anything that is wood, cardboard, paper, and even plaster.
 They will eat through your walls and can leave you with nothing.
 Drywood termites don’t need soil like the subterranean, so they will live inside structures that they’re feeding on.
 They can be found in wood framing, wood flooring, window sills, and even the wood furniture inside your home.
 They also tend to eat slower than the subterranean termites, but can still eat you out of house and home.